Ideologies and Nutrition

 Mintz, S. W. (1985).
 Sweetness and Power: The Place of Sugar in Modern History.
 Penguin Books.

-Explores how sugar shaped global trade, cultural identity, and dietary patterns.
+Explores how sugar shaped global trade, cultural identity, and dietary patterns, illustrating how food choices reflect social values and beliefs.

 Fischler, C. (1988).
 “Food, self, and identity.”
 Social Science Information, 27(2), 275–292.